 - Use chopped basil or cilantro instead of parsley.

-- Add a dollop of BBQ sauce for a flavour contrast.
+- Add a dollop of BBQ sauce on the bun when assembling for a nice flavor contrast.

-- For the salsa, add a splash or maple syrup or honey (I always do this) and/or a pinch of chili flakes, garlic, ginger.
+- Add a splash of maple syrup or honey (I always do this) and/or a pinch of chili flakes, garlic, ginger.

-- Instead of the mango-avocado salsa, try peach or pineapple salsa (see recipes below), pesto or spicy guacamole.
+- Instead of the mango-avocado salsa, try peach or pineapple salsa, pesto or spicy guacamole.
+And check out a few other interesting toppings below.

 - Use the minced chicken mixture to make meatballs instead of burgers.
-Here’s a few of our meatball recipes: cocktail chicken meatballs, chicken paprikash meatballs or chicken meatball stew.
+See a few of our meatball and minced chicken recipes listed below.

 - Freeze the burgers in their raw form or freeze them after grilling.

-- 1/2 cup bread, torn into tiny pieces (I use a bun)
+- 1/2 cup bread, torn into tiny pieces (I use a bun or 2 slices bread)

-- 3 tbsp mayonnaise (or milk or broth) (or milk or broth)
+- 3 tablespoon mayonnaise (or milk or broth) (or milk or broth)

 - 1/3 cup finely chopped fresh parsley (about 2 tablespoons dried)

-- 1 1/2 lbs minced chicken (white or dark.
-I use dark)
+- 1 1/2 pounds minced chicken (white or dark.
+I use dark - juicier and more flavorful)

 - 5 buns, split in half